aggiewb/local-weather/README.md

 # local-weather
-This project was created with Node on the backend (server directory), and React on the front end (client).
+This project was created with Node on the backend (server directory), and React on the front end (client directory).

 https://www.freecodecamp.org/learn/coding-interview-prep/take-home-projects/show-the-local-weather